Water Policy Director

 After work, Megan can be found in her yard-turned-habitat.
 It serves as a place for pollinators and birds and as a certified Monarch Waystation.
 They are great compliments to three of her favorite activities: native plant gardening, birdwatching and raising, tagging and releasing Monarch butterflies with her daughter.

-Megan also enjoys traveling and spending time with her family: husband Chris, daughter Zinnia and cat Mouser.
+Megan also enjoys traveling and spending time with her family: husband Chris, and daughter Zinnia.